octopusinvitro/advent-of-code-2021/README.md

 [Solution](aoc/d11/solution.py)

 Another example that can be solved with recursion.
 Also, **dumbo octopus**!
 Like the one I have in my Github presentation :D

+This one was visualization material!
+I'm as skilled as I'd like to but some people did some nice ones like [this](https://www.youtube.com/watch?v=GsSI8O_w33Q), and [this](https://imgur.com/a/xhPgdGX).

 **What went well:**
 * I could reuse my location class from day 9, and learned how to make a deep copy of an array in python.